djspiewak/ensime-sidekick/README.rst

 like the equivalent Emacs mode: it starts the ENSIME server as a sub-process and initializes individual projects based on explicit user interaction.
 This was done very intentionally, since the Emacs mode of interaction is more flexible and certainly more amenable to one-off file editing.
+Note that the plugin does *not* require the Project Viewer plugin!
+The only requirements are SideKick and Error List (which is a dependency of SideKick).

 .. _ENSIME: http://aemon.com/file_dump/ensime_manual.html